mwfowler/AGOL_Extract/README.md

 ### RDCOMClient Package in R
   - For sending emails
-  install from this repo: devtools::install_github("omegahat/RDCOMClient")
+  install from this repo:
+  - devtools::install_github("omegahat/RDCOMClient")

 #### Postgres
- -If exporting AGOL data to Posgtres a local server with PostGIS enabled is required install the dependancies for `postgis` and `postgis_raster`.
+  -If exporting AGOL data to Posgtres a local server with PostGIS enabled is required

 ### 2. Environment Variables
   - The following Environment Variables need to be set